UniTime/unitime-doc/edit-student-accommodation.md

 ## Screen Description

-The Edit Student Accommodation screen provides interface for editing an existing student accommodation.
+The Add and Edit Student Accommodation screens provide interfaces for adding a new student accommodation or editing an existing student accommodation.
 (It is also possible to edit all student accommodations at once in the [Edit Student Accommodations](edit-student-accommodations) screen, accessible from the [Student Accommodations](student-accommodations) screen.)

 ![Edit Student Accommodation](images/edit-student-accommodation-1.png){:class='screenshot'}